boniface/quick.io/docs/overview/server-architecture.rst

 quick-event
 -----------

 The server is built on top of a statically-routed, event-driven framework called "quick event".
 Originally, all of the socket code and everything was part of QIO, but it became too complicated to maintain in the same project, and it was broken into quick-event.
-Quick-event provides tons of useful data structures, high-optimized buffers, monitoring, benchmarking, resource polling, and a bunch of other really stuff.
+Quick-event provides tons of useful data structures, high-optimized buffers, monitoring, benchmarking, resource polling, and a bunch of other really awesome stuff.
 At its core, though, it's a thread-agnostic event loop on top of the network layer that uses minimal locking.

 Protocols
 =========